HashDash Logo

 • Terpinolene’s uniquely complex flavors and aromas are an inviting mixture of earthy, piney, citrusy, herbaceous, and even a little citrusy or floral.

-• Terpinolene is found in spices like nutmeg and cumin, as well as flowers like lilacs.
+• Terpinolene is found in tea-tree oil, citrus fruits like navel oranges, spices like nutmeg and cumin, apples, as well as flowers like lilacs.

-• Some of the most popular cultivars containing terpinolene include Dutch Treat, Golden Pineapple, Ghost Train Haze, Orange Cookies, J1, and Jack Herer.
+• Some of the most popular cultivars containing terpinolene are mainly sativas and include Dutch Treat, Golden Pineapple, Ghost Train Haze, Orange Cookies, J1, and Jack Herer.

 • Terpinolene may have antibacterial and antifungal qualities and smells great, which is why it is found in many soaps.